The alchemy that is electroforming...

 Next, take your non-metal material to create a form and paint over it with a conductive paint to create a metallic surface.
 Then, plate the desired metal over the painted surface, using the cathode/anode and sulfuric acid solution.
 If an organic material were used, the non-metal material is removed, typically by burning the material out, leaving a metal shell in the form of the organic matter.
 Due to all the variables, this process typically never results in the same piece twice (for me anyway).
 Pieces can grow texture or stay entirely smooth, and they constantly need check throughout their "formation" to ensure quality control.

 Once the piece has built up an appropriate layer of copper, it is removed from the bath and neutralized with baking soda.
-It gets polished by hand with a Dremel.
+It gets polished by hand with a Dremel or goes in the tumbler for a few hours.
 Pending the outcome, such as texture builds up, it may be oxidized with a layer of sulfur to give it a darker patina, followed by more neutralizer.

 Thank you so much for your interest in my art.
 I hope this fosters an understanding about how intricately my art forms are crafted, as well as, how much time goes into each piece resulting in a one-of-a-kind, artisan crafted, piece of jewelry made just for you!